lathamfell/trader_bot/README.md

 Tests:
-Ensure venv is activated.
 In PyCharm Windows terminal, execute the command inside test.sh.
 To run test suite with breakpoints: use a Pytest debug configuration